 Best Value Benches On The Market

 A lot of the adjustable benches sold on Amazon have great prices.
-Unfortunately, the equipment is honestly garbage in comparison to what Rep Fitness has to offer.
+Unfortunately, the gym equipment is garbage in comparison to what Rep Fitness has to offer.

 They aren’t made with high-quality steel for the most part, and they also have spotty welds, which are dangerous.